wavefrontHQ/docs/pages/doc/trace_data_details.md

 <tr>
 <td markdown="span">`tracing.aggregated.derived.<application>.<service>.error.count`   </td>
 <td markdown="span">Delta counter</td>
-<td markdown="span">The number of traces that start with the root application or service, and contain one or more spans with errors
+<td markdown="span">The number of spans that start with the root application or service, and contain one or more spans with errors
 (i.e., spans with `error=true`).</td>
 </tr>
 <tr>